Text by CLOT Magazine

 The winners receive the Golden Nica statuette and the chance to exhibit at the Ars Electronica Festival in Linz.
 At CLOT Magazine we have spoken to a few of this year’s awarded artists: Paul Vanouse, Christina Agapakis, Špela Petrič, and Adam Harvey.

 Another recipient of Award of Distinction, the three-part exhibition Confronting Vegetal Otherness, explores the relationship between vegetal life and humans and reveals our anthropocentric attitudes.
 For Skotopoiesis, Špela Petrič stands before a field of crest blocking the light shone, which etches her silhouette in the cress because of her shadow.
-During Strange Encounters, algae and human cancer cells are left to interact resulting in engulfment of algae by cancer cells.
+During Strange Encounters, algae and human cancer cells are left to interact, resulting in the engulfment of algae by cancer cells.
 Finally, Phytoteratology demonstrates what happens when plant-human embryos are developed. Špela Petrič intends to start a conversation about overlooked plant ethics and urges us to extend our human-centric outlook to incorporate all living beings.

 Resurrecting the Sublime, which received Honorary Mention, aimed to recreate the scents of flowers lost to extinction due to human activities.
 Dr Christina Agapakis’ team used the DNA of extinct flowers and synthetic biology to infer the genes responsible for smell-generating enzymes.
 The team recreated the flowers’ fragrances using similar scent molecules.
 Resurrecting the Sublime compels us to ponder and reevaluate our actions contributing to the destruction of habitats.